cape-io/cape-select/README.md

 # cape-select v1.0.0

-A few reselect/redux inspired helper utility/selector functions.
+A few `reselect` inspired helper utility/selector functions.

 Please view source for explaination and tests for usage.